Kopyn/BankingProject/README.md

 # BankingProject
 This project aims to simulate the behaviour of a banking system.
-The architecture is based on CQRS and Event Sourcing patterns and the project is entirely focused on learning the basics of distributed and event-sourced systems, therefore I tried mixing different approaches to try and learn upsides as well as downsides of each approach.
+The architecture is based on CQRS and Event Sourcing patterns and the project is entirely focused on learning the basics of distributed and event-sourced systems, therefore I tried mixing different approaches to try and learn upsides as well as downsides of each approach.<br>
-Command side of the system is handled by account-service, customer-service and transaction-service which serves as a SAGA orchestrator for inter-account money transfers.
+Command side of the system is handled by account-service, customer-service and transaction-service which serves as a SAGA orchestrator for inter-account money transfers.<br>
 Query side is handled by customer-service but also one query-specific service - account-info-service.
-Customer-service should ideally be broken into separate services, so queries and commands could be handled and scaled separately.
+Customer-service should ideally be broken into separate services, so queries and commands could be handled and scaled separately.<br>
 I also included a spring-cloud-gateway as an entry point to the system.
 It is used as oauth2 client, it stores user sessions with redis and is a good approach for any request and/or response filtering in the future.

 ## Breakdown of project components: